craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Can I set a deadline for when registrations are accepted? =

-You can configure an offset for how long registrations will be available relative to the event start time.
+You can configure an offset for how long registrations will be available relative to the event start time or set a specific deadline for each event.

 = Can I edit registrations and export them for an event? =